spring-attic/sagan/README.md

 ## Note to contributors

-The spring.io website is currently being ported to a different application.
-This repository doesn't accept contributions anymore and will be soon archived.
+The spring.io website is not using the sagan application in production anymore.
+This repository is now archived.

 ## Sagan: the spring.io site and reference application